shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L02_Solution.md

 ## Lab objectives
 In this lab, you will perform:

-+ Task 1: Create publisher and solution
++ Exercise 1: Create publisher and solution
-+ Task 2: Add components to the solution
++ Exercise 2: Add components to the solution

 ## Exercise 1 - Create publisher and solution